Connect systems and groups via IDAC

 There are different types of orders which depend on the purpose of the groups.
 Below are some examples that do not exclude other needs:

-Currently, project folders are ordered via an order form (which will change in the future).
+Project folders are ordered through this form.
 The form forms the basis for IDAC to be able to create a security group in the AD.

 The group is connected to a file space where employees can place documents and other things to make the information available to other colleagues.
 Employees need to be members of the group to access the file area.
 If no rules or policies are applied, it is the owner of the group who decides who can access the group (and thus the project folder).